dibyasom/Tic-Tac-Toe/README.md

  */

 char** createBoard(int boardSize){
+    // Returns n*n dynamically alloted array.
+    // This 2D array will be storing the state of the board.

     // Create an array of character pointers, each pointer will represent a row. char **board = (char**)malloc(sizeof(char**)*boardSize);